bloominstituteoftechnology/React-Todo/ReadMe.md

 ### Tips and Tricks
   - Think of your application as an Application Tree.
 App is the parent, which controlls properties/data needed for the child components.
 This is how modern applications are built.
 They're modular, separate pieces of code called components that you 'compose' together to make your app.
 It's awesome! - DONE √
   - Be sure to keep your todos in an array on state.
 Arrays are so awesome to work with. - DONE √
   - When you need to iterate over a list and return React components out as elements, you'll need to include a "key" property on the element itself. `<ElementBeingRendered key={someValue} />`.
-Note: this is what react is doing under the hood, it needs to know how to access each element and they need to be unique so the React engine can do its thing. **- TYGE: AFTER YOU `git pull origin master` THE LATEST CHANGES TO THE PROJECT, RUN THE REACT WEBPAGE (`npm start`) AND LOOK FOR THE ERROR MESSAGE IN THE CHROME DEV TOOLS CONSOLE WHEN YOU LOAD THE PAGE.
-SEE IF YOU CAN FIGURE OUT HOW TO MAKE THAT ERROR GO AWAY :)**
+Note: this is what react is doing under the hood, it needs to know how to access each element and they need to be unique so the React engine can do its thing. - DONE √
-  - Feel free to structure your "todo" data however you'd like. i.e. strings, objects etc.
+  - Feel free to structure your "todo" data however you'd like. i.e. strings, objects etc. - OKAY √
   - React will give you warnings in the console that urge you to squash React Anti-Patterns.
 But if something is completely off.
 You'll get stack trace errors that will force your bundle to freeze up.
-You can look for these in the Chrome Console, or in the terminal where you're running your webpack-dev-server.
+You can look for these in the Chrome Console, or in the terminal where you're running your webpack-dev-server. - DONE √

 ### Extra Credit
   - Refactor your "Todo" data to ensure it's in object format. `todo: {'text': 'Shop for food, 'completed': false}` and when a user clicks on a todo, switch that completed flag to true.
 If `completed === true` add some styles to indicate that the todo has been finished.